omnom-nomi/portfolio/README.md

 ## Development Approach

 I built this portfolio website using HTML, CSS, and JavaScript.
 The goal was to make an engaging and user-friendly website.
-The website has three main pages: Home, About, and Chat Application.
+The website has three main pages: Home, About, and Contact (with the LiveChat application).

 For the chat application, I set up a client-server system using Socket.IO.
 Socket.IO allows real-time, two-way communication between the client (web browser) and the server.

-My development process went through several steps, as shown in the GitHub commit history:
+My development process went through several steps:

 1. Set up the basic website structure with the homepage, about page, and contact page.
 2. Added navigation and UI elements like a sticky navbar and banners.